 - Each participant leader replicates the commit decision to the replicas of the participant split.

-- As in the single node case, subsequent readers of data at the Coordinator or Participants must wait until data is applied.
+- As in the single split case, subsequent readers of data at the Coordinator or Participants must wait until data is applied.

 Coordinator leader replies to the client to say that the transaction has been committed, optionally returning the commit timestamp of the transaction

-- As in the single node case, the outcome is communicated to the client after a commit wait, to ensure strong consistency.
+- As in the single split case, the outcome is communicated to the client after a commit wait, to ensure strong consistency.

-All of this happens in typically a handful of milliseconds, though typically a few more than in the single node case because of the extra cross-split coordination.
+All of this happens in typically a handful of milliseconds, though typically a few more than in the single split case because of the extra cross-split coordination.

 Let's say the client wants to read all rows where